Jpk518/Blog/data/projects/project-one.md

 ---

-Competed internationally in student underwater robotics team developing advanced computer vision and networking software
+Competed internationally in an underwater robotics team developing advanced computer vision and networking software